Transposons as a genetic tool

 Currently transposons can be used in genetic research and recombinant genetic engineering for insertional mutagenesis.
 Insertional mutagenesis is when transposons function as vectors to help remove and integrate genetic sequences.
-Given their relatively simple design and inherent ability to move DNA sequences, transposons are highly compatible at transducing genetic material, making them ideal genetic tools.
+Given their relatively simple design and inherent ability to move DNA sequences, transposons are highly compatible with transducing genetic material, making them ideal genetic tools.

 Signature-Tagging Mutagenesis

 Signature-tagging mutagenesis (also known as STM) is a technique focused on using transposable element insertion to determine the phenotype of a locus in an organism's genome.
 While genetic sequencing techniques can determine the genotype of a genome, they cannot determine the function or phenotypic expression of gene sequences.
 STM can bypass this issue by mutating a locus, causing it form a new phenotype; by comparing the observed phenotypic expressions of the mutated and unaltered locus, one can deduce the phenotypic expression of the locus.

 In STM, specially tagged transposons are inserted into an organism, such as a bacterium, and randomly integrated into the host genome.
 In theory, the modified mutant organism should express the altered gene, thus altering the phenotype.
 If a new phenotype is observed, the genome is sequenced and searched for tagged transposons.
 If the site of transposon integration is found, then the locus may be responsible for expressing the phenotypes.